On this page

 Constrains the maximum number of rows returned by the query.
 Must be a non-negative integer.

-Specifies a reference for the current SQL session.
+Specifies a reference to run the query against.
 When this parameter is omitted, the current reference is used.

-• BRANCH <branch_name>: Applies to Arctic catalogs only.
-Identifies the branch to run the query against.
+• BRANCH: Identifies the branch reference to run the query against.

-• TAG <tag_name>: Applies to Arctic catalogs only.
-Identifies the tag to run the query against.
+• TAG: Identifies the tag reference to run the query against.

-• SNAPSHOT '<snapshot_id>': Applies to Apache Iceberg tables only.
+Applies to Iceberg and Delta Lake tables only.
 A time-travel query that enables you to specify an earlier version of a table to read.
 A snapshot ID is obtained either through the table_history() or table_snapshot() metadata function.
+Must be enclosed in single quotes.

-• <timestamp>: Available for Iceberg table queries only.
+Available for Iceberg and Delta Lake table queries only.
 Changes the commit reference point to the most recent Iceberg snapshot as of the provided timestamp. <timestamp> may be any SQL expression that resolves to a single timestamp type value, for example: CAST( DATE_SUB(CURRENT_DATE,1) AS TIMESTAMP ) or TIMESTAMP '2022-07-01 01:30:00.000'.

 Examples